nfl/react-wildcat/README.md

 - Delta static asset cache purging.
 - The ability to update static files without a server reboot.
 - An (optional) use of HTTP2, including push support for static assets.

+An example production setup with docker can be found in `example/docker-compose.prod.yml`.
+To run, use the command `docker-compose -f docker-compose.prod.yml up`.

 Each server should have the required tools installed (see above).
 Each server is designed to run in its own environment.
 Below is an implementation reference to set up and run the web prototype: